 What is Individual Counseling?

-Counseling and Psychological Services (CAPS) provides free, confidential, short-term, student-centered, culturally responsive, and solution focused individual and group counseling to Stockton students who may be experiencing personal difficulties that interfere with their University adjustment and success.
+Counseling & Psychological Services (CAPS) provides free, confidential, short-term, student-centered, culturally responsive, and solution focused individual and group mental health counseling to Stockton students.
+Students may be experiencing personal difficulties that interfere with their University adjustment and success.
 Brief counseling has several important features: (a) the focus is on identifying specific and attainable goals, (b) attention is given primarily to the present rather than the past, and (c) both counselor and client are active in the process.
 For those who may require more intensive work, CAPS can provide referral options that are available locally.

 A counseling session is typically 30-50 minutes in length and sessions are commonly scheduled once weekly or bimonthly; sessions are scheduled based on therapeutic need.
 If you arrive late for your appointment, you will have a reduced amount of time in the session or you may need to reschedule.